 Section 4.
 Notice of Commission meetings must comply with D.C. law, these Bylaws and the Commission’s Rules.

-Section 5.
-Voting by proxy is allowed, provided the proxy is in writing, is limited to a specific issue, and specifies the exact direction of the vote.
-Proxies may be held only by Commissioners.

 ARTICLE VII – COMMITTEES

 Section 1.
 The establishment and operation of Committees shall be in accordance with D.C. law and as provided by these Bylaws and the Commission’s Rules.